kosehy/fractal/README.md

 6. ESC will exit the program.
 7. The use of images of the minilibX is strongly recommended.
 ## Bonus
-1. The zoom follow the actual mouse position.
+- [ ] 1.
+The zoom follow the actual mouse position.
-2. In addition to the zoom: moving with the arrows.
+- [ ] 2.
+In addition to the zoom: moving with the arrows.
-3. Make the color range shift.
+- [ ] 3.
+Make the color range shift.
-4. Multi-threading implementation.
+- [x] 4.
+Multi-threading implementation.
-5. Plenty of fun fractals.
+- [x] 5.
+Plenty of fun fractals.
-6. 3D representation.
+- [ ] 6.
+3D representation.
-7. Two valid parameters in the command line, resulting in two fractals in two windows.
+- [ ] 7.
+Two valid parameters in the command line, resulting in two fractals in two windows.
+- [x] 8.
+Use dispatch table.
+- [x] 9.
+Change manual color.
+- [x] 10.
+Change fractol color.
-8. You can add bonuses of your own invention, which will be assessed by your evaluators.
+- [ ] 11.
+You can add bonuses of your own invention, which will be assessed by your evaluators.

 ## Dependencies